GearHost/Docs/docs/email-android.md

 18. Select **Next**

-19. After selecting next you will receive the same error as you did previously.
+19. After selecting next you will receive the same error as you did previously

 20. Click **Advanced**